mrakgr/The-Spiral-Language/readme.md

     The author thinks it might be possible to optimize compile times further, but he is at a loss as to how to do it past this point.
 He would welcome reviews from others on this part.

     Some of the things he tried like flattening the AST that he thought would have benefit made absolutely no difference to performance.
 Things like optimizing the way `Op`s are represented would severely undermine the ergonomics of the compiler.
-Parser could be speed up significantly, but it is not a overhead.
+Parser could be sped up significantly, but it is not a overhead.
 Actually it is, but it is not the one that is bothersome.

     The partial evaluator is an enigma - reason tells that it is already fast for the kinds of work it is doing based on a rough comparison with other compilers.
 It is probably even faster than most other functional languages simply due to how simple it is.
 On the other hand, if the kinds of things it is doing can't be made any faster that bodes ill for not just Spiral, but for the future of programming languages.